AnhDuc2000/test-jenkins/docs/UAT/Confluence-6.4.3-Upgrade/confluence-6.4.3-UAT-instructions.md

 # Confluence Upgrade 5.9.5 to 6.4.3 UAT Instructions
+## About this document

+This document provides information and details to those users participating in the User Acceptance Testing (UAT) of the Confluence Upgrade 5.9.5 to 6.4.3.
+The upgrade date it to be announced shortly.

 ## System Information

 * This system is a replica of production, copied as of about July 1, 2018.
 It is not being kept in synchronization with the production system.
 * URL for Testing: https://confluencepentest.dxcdevcloud.net/
 ## What's changing?